trentm/molybdenum/README.md

 # Molybdenum post-fetch hooks

+(TODO: this is slightly out of date.
+See the equiv section in docs/index.restdown.)

 The "postFetchHooks" (global) config var is a comma-separate list of post-fetch hooks.
 These are either a hook name (for built-in hooks that ship with Molybdenum) or the full path to a separately installed post-fetch